Jeevan Farthing

 Under my leadership, The Glasgow Guardian won Student Newsbrand of the Year at The Herald's Student Press Awards, and was Highly Commended for Best Publication in the UK at the Student Publication Association (SPA) National Awards.

-Individually, I've won highly commended for four SPA awards: - Best Culture Writer, Best Interview, Best Investigation (2024); Best Lifestyle Piece (2022).
+Individually, I've won highly commended for four SPA awards - Best Culture Writer, Best Interview, Best Investigation (2024); and Best Lifestyle Piece (2022).

 I am a final year Law and Politics (LLB) student at the University of Glasgow.
 I also worked as a John Smith Centre Parliamentary Intern for the leader of Scottish Labour, Anas Sarwar MSP.